-Operation at 4x sample rates (176.4 or 192kHz) At the 4x sample rates (176.4 or 192kHz), operation of the 828mk3 is restricted, due to the higher audio bandwidth demands, as follows:
+Operation at 4x sample rates (176.4 or 192kHz) At the 4x sample rates (176.4 or 192kHz) the 896mk3 provides eight channels of analog input and eight channels of analog output, simultaneously.
+However, operation of the 896mk3 is restricted, due to the higher audio bandwidth demands, as follows:

-■ All digital I/O is disabled (there is no ADAT optical, TOSLink or S/PDIF input/output).
+• All digital I/O is disabled (there is no optical, S/PDIF or AES/EBU input/output).